-Melior's core competency lies in its unique in vivo pharmacology platforms: theraTRACE® and opioidTRACE®.
-These are built of Melior's know-how around multiplexing animal models of disease--the use of a cohort of animals that might otherwise be used in a single model for multiple models without compromising data quality.
+Melior's core competency lies in its unique in vivo pharmacology platforms: theraTRACE®, opioidTRACE®, and immune-theraTRACE®.
+These are built on Melior's know-how around multiplexing animal models of disease--the use of a cohort of animals that might otherwise be used in a single model for multiple models without compromising data quality.
 This was a founding achievement for Melior in connection with its drug repositioning mission in 2005 and continues to be a unique and in-demand capability.
 Melior's in vivo pharmacology platforms are part of its extensive suite of in vivo pharmacology services.